Shadoward/nelallrename/README.md

 # Rename the .all files using the .nel

 ## Introduction
-This python script will remane the .all in the folder based on the LineRunline inside the .nel files.
+This python script will remane the .all in the folder based on the LineRunline nelgroup inside the .nel files.

 ## Setup
 Several modules need to be install before using the script.
 You will need: